mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-ja.md

 On the client side, the CSS will be injected a second time before removing the server-side injected CSS.

-## Setting Up
+## 設定する

 In the following recipe, we are going to look at how to set up server-side rendering.

-### The theme
+### テーマ

-We create a theme that will be shared between the client and the server.
+Create a theme that will be shared between the client and the server:

 `theme.js`